 No pre-drilled holes for bolting this bad boy to the floor

-Summary A strong well built power rack that includes just about all you need to make the transition from dumbbell work to rack work that much easier.
+A strong well built power rack that includes just about all you need to make the transition from dumbbell work to rack work that much easier.
 Great to see a pulley system included with the price, this rack will take up a fair bit of floor space so make sure to measure well before purchasing.
-Overall an excellent rack for the price bracket.
+Overall the Valor db-7 Power Rack is an excellent rack for the price bracket.